-Tiresias was a blind seer from Thebes.
-He was famous for his extraordinary prophetic powers, his talent to interpret the language of the birds and his longevity: according to the legend, Tiresias lived for six to nine generations, earning respect from his contemporaries.
+Tiresias was a blind seer from Thebes, Greece.
+He was famous for his extraordinary prophetic powers, his talent for interpreting the language of birds, and his longevity: according to legend, Tiresias lived for six to nine generations, earning the respect of his contemporaries.

-Tiresias was the son of Everes and the Nymph Chariclo, a close friend of goddess Athena, the goddess of wisdom.
+Tiresias was the son of Everes, a shepherd, and of the Nymph Chariclo, a close friend of goddess Athena, the goddess of wisdom.
 Tiresias was a descendant of the Spartoi, who were created by the teeth of a dragon.

-Many conflicting stories are told about the reason of Tiresias' blindness.
+Many contradictory stories are told about the cause of Tiresias' blindness.

-According to one myth, Tiresias was blinded by the gods, because he spread among the human race what the gods wanted to keep concealed.
+According to one myth, Tiresias was blinded by the gods because he spread among men what the gods wished to keep hidden.

-According to another version by Hesiod, Tiresias was blinded by Hera because he told her that women would have more pleasure in love than men.
+According to another version by Hesiod, Tiresias was blinded by Hera because he told her that women took more pleasure in love than men.

--that Heracles would make a lot of heroic deeds one day
+-that Heracles would one day perform many heroic deeds.

--that on his way home, Odysseus would go through many adventures, but would manage to return to Ithaca one day and die of old age, away from the sea
+-that Odysseus would have many adventures on his way home, but would one day manage to return to his native Ithaca and die of old age, far from the sea.